 The exchange value was lost.

 Exchange Value is an interdisciplinary participatory project in the public realm to question the social function of the main square in Valladolid, Spain, from a historic viewpoint – from market square to event square.
-I wished also to address the role of sociology in quantitative experiments in the critical economic situation of Spain during the socioeconomic crisis.
+I wished also to address the role of sociology in quantitative experiments in the critical economic situation of Spain during the socioeconomic crisis of 2008.

 The main square -Plaza Mayor- has undergone several different phases in its lifetime; from being used for knights‘ tournaments in the Middle Ages up to a the bureaucratisation of the city through the construction of the town hall.
-Today the main square is used for events, where masses of people watch organised sports competitions, concerts, parades and Easter processions amongst others.
-If there is no event taking place on the square, it has a street character.
+Today the main square is used for events, where citizens watch organised sports competitions, concerts, parades and Easter processions amongst others.
+If there is no event taking place on the square, the main square has a street character.

 There are some rules made by the city council regarding the main Square in Valladolid, such as behaviour ones- people are not allowed to walk on flip flops during summer, people are not allowed to beg and a flea market is never taking part.

-I produced five artistic visualisations of this collected information- one drawing for each hour of the experiment that contrast with the sociological graphics to show the same information.
+To visualise and analyse what happened, I produced five drawings- one drawing for each hour of the experiment- that contrast with the sociological graphics to show the same information.